tylertaboada/lab-authentication-with-passport/README.md

 On the `app.js` file, you should mount the `passport.initialize()` and the `passport.session()` middleware, and place it after the `express-session` middleware.

-In `configure-passport.js`, for now, you should define a serialization and deserialization process.
+In `configure-passport.js`, for now, you should add a serialization and deserialization process.

 ## Iteration #1: The Sign Up Feature